dbt-labs/docs.getdbt.com/website/docs/reference/node-selection/methods.md

 <VersionBlock firstVersion="1.3">

-While most config values are strings, the `config` method can also be used to match boolean configs, dictionary keys, and values in lists.
+While most config values are strings, you can also use the `config` method to match boolean configs, dictionary keys, and values in lists.

 For example, given a model with the following configurations:
 ```